Mestway/DopCert-Website/index.markdown

 ### People

-DopCert is developed by the [Database Group](http://db.cs.washington.edu/) and the [Programing Language and Software Engineering Group](http://uwplse.org/) at [University of Washington](http://www.washington.edu/), the main contributors are:
+DopCert is developed by the [Database Group](http://db.cs.washington.edu/) and the [Programing Language and Software Engineering Group](http://uwplse.org/) at the [University of Washington](http://www.washington.edu/), the main contributors are:

 <a class="person" href="http://shumochu.com/">
   <span class="name">Shumo Chu</span><br/>